jadu101/jadu101.github.io/content/Mobile/Automation/a-list of tools.md

     - smali/…/LoginActivity.smali
     - smali/…/RequestDispatcher.smali

-On `AndroidManifest`, check for the followings:
+On `AndroidManifest.xml`, check for the followings:

 ```
 <!-- Dangerous permissions -->